3140102441/DCH--pytorch/README.md

 Python 2.7/3.5

 ## Datasets
-We use ImageNet, NUS-WIDE and COCO dataset in our experiments.
 You can download the ImageNet dataset and NUS-WIDE dataset [here](https://drive.google.com/drive/folders/0B7IzDz-4yH_HOXdoaDU4dk40RFE?usp=sharing).
-As for COCO dataset, we use COCO 2014, which can be downloaded [here](http://mscoco.org/dataset/#download).
+As for COCO dataset, you can downloaded [here](http://mscoco.org/dataset/#download).
 Each line in the list file follows the following format:
 ```
 <image path><space><one hot label representation>